Create snapshot Cloud Discovery reports

 A notification banner will appear in the status bar at the top of the Cloud Discovery dashboard.
 The banner updates you with the processing status of your log files.

 After the logs are uploaded successfully, you should see a notification letting you know that the log file processing completed successfully.
-At this point, you can view the report either by clicking the link in the status bar, or by going to the Settings cog and selecting Cloud Discovery settings.
+At this point, you can view the report either by clicking the link in the status bar, or by clicking the settings cog , and then select Settings.

-Then selecting Snapshot reports and select your snapshot report.
+Then under Cloud Discovery, select Snapshot reports, and select your snapshot report.

 Cloud Discovery uses the data in your traffic logs.
 The more detailed your log, the better visibility you get.
 Cloud Discovery requires web-traffic data with the following attributes: